SmartTokenLabs/attestation/cli-demo.md

 ## Outline

 This document outlines a way of using attestations on an arbitrary user-unique identifier to facilitate sending and redeeming cheques over a blockchain.
-Specifically, this document describes how to do this with Ethereum using the minimal proof-of-concept Demo.jar.
+Specifically, this document describes how to do this with Ethereum using the minimal proof-of-concept demo [release jar file](https://github.com/TokenScript/attestation/releases/).

-The document will first describe the overall intuition of the protocol and its security, followed by a minimal demonstration flow using Demo.jar.
+The document will first describe the overall intuition of the protocol and its security, followed by a minimal demonstration flow using demo jar file.

 For information about the underlying cryptography used in the protocol, please consult this [document](https://github.com/AlphaWallet/blockchain-attestation/blob/master/use-cases/send-ether-by-identifier-attestation.md).

-More specifically, this protocol considers 3 distinct parties, Alice, Bob and an Attestor (all of which can be emulated locally using Demo.jar).
+More specifically, this protocol considers 3 distinct parties, Alice, Bob and an Attestor (all of which can be emulated locally using demo jar file).

 Concretely we consider an issuer, Alice, who wishes to send some crypto asset to Bob, who might not have an Ethereum address.